ahmadawais/awesome-random-stuff/readme.md

+### May 22, 2020
+- [Freesound](https://freesound.org/browse/) - A collaborative database of creative-commons licensed sound for musicians and sound lovers.
 ### May 20, 2020
 - [Drop-in Minimal CSS](https://dohliam.github.io/dropin-minimal-css/) - Enter this ‘minimal CSS framework switcher’ where you get to preview lots of minimal CSS frameworks on a single page.
 ### May 18, 2020